Illustration NFT choices

 If we go back to our hair example, we are talking approximately 2 seconds with the hair dryer switched on.

-But then why would a company choose to launch an nft using the “old” technology?
+But then why would a company choose to launch an NFT using the “old” technology?

 That is a pretty good question.
 The reason is apparently simple.
 In any case, it seemed simple when Valentin Auvinet, Decathlon's NFT leader, explained it to me: compatibility with the largest marketplace (the virtual platform where NFTs are bought and sold).
 OK, so it matters.